Discount Analytics

 Section titled “Headline stats”The top of the page shows four stat cards at a glance:

-| Stat | What it measures | |------|-----------------| | Discounted / Total Orders | How many orders applied at least one discount, against the total order count in range | | Total Discount Given | The summed discount value delivered to customers over the period | | Active Discounts Tracked | How many rules accrued usage in the date range | | Most Used Discount | The single rule that fired most often (only shown when there's data) |
+| Stat | What it measures | |------|-----------------| | Discounted / Total Orders | How many orders applied at least one discount, against the total order count in range | | Total Discount Given | The summed discount value delivered to customers over the period (broken down per currency in a multi-currency store) | | Active Discounts Tracked | How many rules accrued usage in the date range | | Most Used Discount | The single rule that fired most often (only shown when there's data) |

 The stat cards update as you change the date range — they're scoped to the From / To pickers at the top of the page.

-Four views
+Five views

 Comparative Trends